 Find a Way to Study Around Your Commitments

 If you’re still working or you have kids to look after, you may need to find a study option that allows you to work around these commitments.
 Distance learning courses are often the best options.
-Such courses allow you to study in your own time from home rather than having to attend set lectures and seminars on campus.
+S

 You should still consider establishing a weekly schedule so that you stay on target with your studies.
 If you’re continuing to work, you’ll want to arrange set shifts that allow you this time to study.
 If you’ve got kids meanwhile, it could be worth looking into childcare or arranging something with your partner/a relative.